amonks/gbclient/src/md/gifbooth.md

 ### Gifbooth

 GIFbooth is where the fun begins at any event.
-It’s like a photo booth, but with gifs!
+It's like a photo booth, but with gifs!
 If you see a GIFbooth, you can record gifs and add animated filters to capture the moment and share it with others.

 It's an installation that allows for collaboration between brands, digital artists, and the general public.